 We'll help you every step of the way.

 Are natural fabrics good for swimwear?

 Natural fibers such as cotton and wool easily lose their shape when wet.
 They dry slowly and often hold a great deal of water.
 This makes them heavier and less practical than synthetic options.
-Definitely not a great option for bathing suit fabric.
+Definitely not a great option for swimming suit fabric.
 Unless you’re planning to just hang out and look great on a sun chair!
-For this reason, we’re going to exclude natural fibers from this discussion.
-In general, natural fibers are not a great option for swimwear.
-If your particular swimsuit design calls for natural fibers, feel free to contact us directly with any questions.

 Qualities of Polyester Swimwear Fabric